Tui Ātua Tupua Tamasese Efi: Prime Minister of Samoa

 Tupua began his political career in May 1965, when he was elected to the Legislative Assembly from the Vaisigano No. 1 constituency.
 He served as Samoa's Minister of Works from 1970 until 1972.

 Tupua served as prime minister for two consecutive terms from 1976 to 1982.
 He also served as deputy prime minister from 1985 to 1988.
-It was during his second term as Prime Minister that the Public Service Association went on a general strike in 1981, paralysing the country for several months and paving the way for the opposition Human Rights Protection Party's entry to government in 1982.
+It was during his second term as prime minister that the Public Service Association went on a general strike in 1981, paralysing the country for several months and paving the way for the opposition Human Rights Protection Party's entry to government in 1982.
 The party would go on to hold power until 2021.

 Tupua became Leader of the Opposition following his Christian Democratic Party's election defeat in 1982.
 He also headed the Samoan National Development Party.
-He continued to serve Anoama'a East as MP until 2004 when he became one of the two members of Samoa's Council of Deputies along with Tuimaleali'ifano Va'aletoa Sualauvi II.
-Both Efi and Va'aletoa served as temporary acting heads of state (O le Ao o le Malo) following the death of Malietoa Tanumafili II in May 2007.
+He continued to serve Anoamaʻa East as MP until 2004 when he was appointed to Samoa's Council of Deputies alongside Tuimalealiʻifano Vaʻaletoʻa Sualauvi II.

+Tupua Tamasese title

+Upon Tupua Tamasese Lealofi IV's death in 1983, the question as to a successor was raised with Tupuola Efi staking his claim.
+However, this would require ʻĀiga Sā Fenunuivao agreeing to his appointment.
+Salani agreed, however Falefa and Lufilufi opposed it.
+Tupuola Efi proceeded without the unanimous support of ʻĀiga Sā Fenunuivao.
+On the morning of his installation ceremony, the nation's public broadcaster, Radio 2AP, read an announcement from the family's matua, Moeono Alaiʻasā Kolio, notifying the country that both Falefa and Lufilufi had not sanctioned Tufuga Efi's ascension to the title, nullifying the candidate's grasp for the title once again.

+In 1986, Tupuola Efi again sought out ʻĀiga Sā Fenunuivao's blessing.
+Falefa and Lufilufi eventually agreed to Tupuola Tufuga Efi's ascension to the titles after the ailing Moeono granted his approval.
+In November 1986, ʻĀiga Sā Fenunuivao, ʻĀiga o Mavaega and ʻĀiga Sā Tuala jointly conferred the title on Tupuola Efi in an installation ceremony at Vaimoso jointly registering the title under their family names.
+This uneasy agreement to joint conferral would later be challenged in Samoa's Land and Titles Court.

+The following year, the court ruled that the right of conferral of the Tupua Tamasese title belonged exclusively to ʻĀiga Sā Fenunuivao of Falefa and Salani.